 Variation in Samples

 It was mentioned previously that two or more samples from the same population, taken randomly, and having close to the same characteristics of the population will likely be different from each other.
 Suppose Doreen and Jung both decide to study the average amount of time students at their college sleep each night.
 Doreen and Jung each take samples of 500 students.
 Doreen uses systematic sampling and Jung uses cluster sampling.
 Doreen's sample will be different from Jung's sample.
 Even if Doreen and Jung used the same sampling method, in all likelihood their samples would be different.
 Neither would be wrong, however.

 Think about what contributes to making Doreen’s and Jung’s samples different.

 If Doreen and Jung took larger samples (i.e. the number of data values is increased), their sample results (the average amount of time a student sleeps) might be closer to the actual population average.
 But still, their samples would be, in all likelihood, different from each other.
 This variability in samples cannot be stressed enough.

 Size of a Sample

-The size of a sample (often called the number of observations) is important.
+The size of a sample (often called the number of observations, usually given the symbol n) is important.
 The examples you have seen in this book so far have been small.
 Samples of only a few hundred observations, or even smaller, are sufficient for many purposes.
 In polling, samples that are from 1,200 to 1,500 observations are considered large enough and good enough if the survey is random and is well done.
+Later we will find that even much smaller sample sizes will give very good results.
 You will learn why when you study confidence intervals.

 Be aware that many large samples are biased.
 For example, call-in surveys are invariably biased, because people choose to respond or not.